fcanela/lifenastic-users/README.md

 * Initialize your machines with `vagrant up --provision` the first time you start it.
 Installing the dependencies could take a while.
 Be patient.
 * `vagrant up` to bring up the virtual machines
-* `vagrant ssh sandbox` to automatically log in into `sandbox` virtual machine. `cd /repo` to access the synced folder.
+* `vagrant ssh service` to automatically log in into `service` virtual machine. `cd /repo` to access the synced folder.
 * `vagrant halt` to shut down your virtual machines and free their resources

 Be careful in multiusers hosts: this virtual machines have been configured to use the default SSH keypairs and can be accesed by anyone on localhost.